 For Zalando partners based outside the EU, selling to EU customers, from stock held within the EU (warehouse/inventory store), Zalando will be considered the deemed supplier for cross-border EU sales and will handle collecting and charging VAT on your behalf.
 Note: This will only apply if your consignment value does not exceed EUR 150.

 Shipping from EU and non-EU warehouses

 Zalando has released that their business model does not support partners selling from non-EU warehouses to EU customers currently but is pointing sellers affected by this to their Platform Rules webpage.

-Zalando does act as logistics partner to businesses using their platform, meaning you can store stock within their EU warehouses and sell to customers from there.
+Zalando does act as a logistics partner to businesses using their platform, meaning you can store stock within their EU warehouses and sell to customers from there.
 This also offers brands a more sustainable means of selling cross-border, as Zalando can house inventory from several businesses in a single store, removing inefficiencies across the market.

 The One Stop Shop (OSS) and Zalando